mavryk-network/mavryk-taquito/docs/tutorial.md

 ## Introduction

-In this tutorial, we will walk through the process of creating a simple dApp (short for "Decentralized Application") using Taquito.
+In this tutorial, we will walk through the process of creating a simple dApp (short for "Decentralized Application") using Webmavryk.
 We will:

 1. Create a simple command-line application that reads the balance of an address from the blockchain
-1. Establish a high-level understanding of the blockchain, Mavryk, dApps, and Taquito
+1. Establish a high-level understanding of the blockchain, Mavryk, dApps, and Webmavryk
-1. Send a `Transfer` operation to the blockchain using Taquito
+1. Send a `Transfer` operation to the blockchain using Webmavryk
-1. Interact with a smart contract using Taquito
+1. Interact with a smart contract using Webmavryk
 1. Implement a simple GUI dApp

 ## Prerequisites